-Digital Currency Electronic Payment (or DCEP), is the national digital currency of China built with Blockchain and Cryptographic technology.
+Digital Currency Electronic Payment (DCEP or CBDC), is the national digital currency of China built with Blockchain and Cryptographic technology.
 So, this cryptocurrency will be unlike any before it, DCEP is pegged 1:1 with the Chinese national currency RMB and is NOT for speculation.
 Therefore the key objective is to make the RMB more universally accessible and cater to the currently unbanked demographics that are part of China’s Belt & Road Initiative.
 This is in part with China’s overarching goal to elevate RMB to a status that would compete with the USD.

 China has been adamant about the nation’s push for adopting Blockchain technology with the goal of beating competitors like Facebook’s Libra.
 However, China has been explicit in stating that Libra is a threat to China’s sovereignty, insisting that digital currencies should only be issued by banks and governments.
 DCEP is not listed on cryptocurrency exchanges and will not be available for speculation of value.